vesarium/getitgrown/README.md

 **What went well? / What didn't go as planned?**
 The start of project wasn't so smooth.
 When all issues were solved everything went forward quite fast.
+Unfortunately not used full functionality for Jira Board.

 **Possible improvements for future revisions of the project**

 [Link to Jira Board](https://daniil-murashev.atlassian.net/jira/software/projects/GB/boards/2)